-Is the Western Worlds quest for perfection getting out of hand
+Is the Western World's Quest for Perfection Getting out of Hand?

-Are we becoming too obsessed with having a perfect exterior-Will Cosmetic Surgery satisfy your need
+Are we becoming too obsessed with having a perfect exterior?
+Will cosmetic surgery satisfy your need?

 It has also seen more ordinary folk wanting to undergo such attempts at either holding back time or improving what nature gave them.

 However it is debatable whether or not such surgery will satisfy a person's need or leave them wanting more.

 The Good, the Bad and the Ugly of Cosmetic SurgeryClick thumbnail to view full-size

-Is Cosmetic Surgery for you?
+Is Cosmetic Surgery right for you?

 Before you go down the road of Cosmetic Surgery consider:-

-- Just what you are hoping to achieve.
+- Just what you are hoping to achieve?

-- Can you afford it.
-Remember the cost may grow.
+- Remember the cost may grow

-- Have you researched the cosmetic surgery provider fully.
+- Have you researched the cosmetic surgery provider fully?

-- Is it really necessary.
+- Is it really necessary?

 You are trusting the surgeon with your appearance and your life.
 Do not do so lightly.

-Surgery can be traumatic, even when it is essential for your health and well being.
+Surgery can be traumatic, even when it is essential for your health and well-being.
 To undergo such surgery, for what may only be vanity, may not be easy for you.

 - Ensure you consult your loved ones and keep them informed.
-Keeping your cosmetic surgery a secret could be a shock for a partner who is not prepared to see the changes in you.
+Keeping your cosmetic surgery a secret could be a shock for a partner who is not prepared to see any change in you

-Follow all the instructions for the pre op period as well as post op to ensure that you stay infection free and well.
+- Follow all the instructions for the pre-op period as well as post-op to ensure that you stay infection free and well

 THINK CAREFULLY BEFORE YOU TAKE THE PLUNGE

 If you are not careful you could end up on a treadmill of cosmetic surgery that costs you a fortune, makes you unhappy and in reality spoils your natural looks.

 Don't get caught up in the whirl of cosmetic surgery just because it is the fashion these days.
-In your heart of hearts you know whether it is right for you or not.

 Well what about it?

-Would you consider having cosmetic surgery?See results without voting
+Would you consider having cosmetic surgery?